PediatricOpenTargets/documentation/README.md

+# documentation
-# documentation repository for help files and external documentation.
+Repository for help files and external documentation.